 But why?
 Why does somebody need to be pierced?
 Doesn’t it hurt?
 Well, supposedly not.
 The Hindu believe that when the mind is free of material worth and the body free from physical pleasures, the devotee can undertake the sacred task without any pain.
 Amazingly, when you see those who are pierced, there is very little – if any – blood.
 The spikes represent the vel of Murugan, his spear, a mystic divine weapon given to him by his mother.

-Thaipusam is celebrated in the Caribbean, India, Sri Lanka, South Africa, Thailand, Guadeloupe and a few other countries and regions.
-The largest celebration is at the Batu Caves just outside of Kuala Lumpur, with more than a million people in attendance each year.
+The Hindu ritual of Thaipusam is celebrated in the Caribbean, India, Sri Lanka, South Africa, Thailand, Guadeloupe and a few other countries and regions.
+The largest celebration is at the Batu Caves just outside of Kuala Lumpur.
+In some years, more than a million people attend.

 Sri Srinivasa Perumal Temple, 397 Serangoon Road